 Little did the Wyandot ancestors realize that with their move to Kansas, they were stepping into a political and social powder keg.
 During the dangerous “Bleeding Kansas” period, they founded the towns of Wyandott and Quindaro, which later became Kansas City, Kansas.
 The town of Wyandott was established in what is today downtown Kansas City, Kansas.
 The names of prominent Wyandots still mark the streets: Armstrong, Tauromee, Splitlog, and Clark.
 In 1855, when the Wyandots became citizens of the U.S., the Wyandot purchase was divided between the tribal members into 80-acre lots.
 The town of Quindaro was the first free port on the Missouri River.
 Following the Civil War, the Wyandots that stayed in Kansas (while others moved to Oklahoma) came to be known as the Wyandot Nation of Kansas.

-In response to United States government policies and procedures, intended to dissolve American Indian tribes, along with repeated commercial development threats to the Wyandot National Burying Ground, the Wyandot Nation of Kansas incorporated in the State of Kansas in 1959.
+In response to United States government policies and procedures intended to dissolve American Indian tribes, along with repeated commercial development threats to the Wyandot National Burying Ground, the Wyandot Nation of Kansas was incorporated into the State of Kansas in 1959.
 The Wyandot Nation of Kansas is dedicated to the preservation of Wyandot history and culture and the preservation, protection, restoration, and maintenance of the Wyandot National Burying Ground in Kansas City, Kansas.